Latest update: 5/1/23

 For Li-Ion cells, the "gold standard" for chargers was the Pila.
-Since few are ready to pay $50 for a two slot charger the next best seems to be Nitecore chargers which range from $14 to around $28, depending on the number of cells you can charge at one time and many other features.
+Since few are ready to pay over $50 for a two slot charger the next best seems to be Nitecore chargers which range from $14 to around $28, depending on the number of cells you can charge at one time and many other features.
 The Nitecore are constant voltage chargers (really good for Li-Ion cells), but some models can be set to constant current.

 One last item on rechargeable batteries: Each of them will/do self discharge.
 That is to say their charge diminishes while "on the shelf".
 A NiCad will discharge at about 1% per day!
 That means a fully charged NiCad, just left "on the shelf" for 90 days will effectively be 90% discharged.
 A NiMh self discharges at about one-half to one-third the NiCad rate.

 The Li-Ion rechargeable will self discharge at a significantly lower rate.
 I have read that they will shed about 10% of their charge in a month to six weeks.
 After that the self discharge is much slower.
 Mine will hold very close to 90% charge for three months.
 In fact, they may be better than that, but three months is the longest I have tested them to.
 BIG difference there.

 Just like cars where you have Ford, Chevy, Dodge, Nissan, (etc, ad nausium), there are many many different brands of flashlights.
 The one item that I find most important in selecting a brand of flashlight, is your intended use.
 If you are going to use it daily and "most strenuously" (such as the Police do) then Streamlight or Maglight are excellent choices.
 The currently most viable units, at least for my type of use, seem to come from Nitecore.